Chapter 5

 Use generative research to bring forth new ideas during the discovery phase.
 And use evaluation research to test and monitor the product before and after launch.

-There are two types of evaluative studies you can tap into: summative and formative research.
+There are three types of evaluative studies you can tap into: summative research, formative research, and outcome research.
 Although summative evaluations are often quantitative, they can also be part of qualitative research.

 Summative evaluation research